jpelder/SER-216-Checkers/README.md

 4/7/17: Edited the Help Box.
 Added the Undo button - already in the code, just had to uncomment it.
 Added highlighting to show the previous spots of moved tiles (most recently moved tile).

 4/9/17: Fixed the highlighting to always have the correct colors and work in single player - lets you more easily see where the computer moved from.
 Changed the formatting of the help box.

+4/14/17: Fixed file structure so that gui and logic are separated into different packages.
+Fixed import statements in all class files so that they are not importing all classes from awt, and swing.
+Fixed HowToPlay folder as a text file, will try to work and make it formatted properly.

+4/16/17: Created a resources source folder that holds both sounds and image files.
+Fixed PlaySound so that sound is being pulled from resource folder, removed File class declaration in played sound.